Being an active bystander is a huge emerging area in Australia now and it’s very effective and very powerful.

 If we don’t feel safe then we can always do something after the event.
 You can speak up after the event by going to the person that has been affected and ask them “are you okay?“, “I didn’t really agree with what happened, can I support you?“, things like that.

 We try to keep it very practical when we talk about bystanders and even little tactics like distracting at the time when we might not feel confident to say something.
-Say we’re in a situation where someone’s kicking off in a toolbox talk, maybe we can say “all right let’s just move on to the next topic“, or “let’s take five“, “let’s have a circuit breaker“, there’s all those terms isn’t there and at least what happens is someone’s stepping in and doing something and it stops what’s happening at the time.
+Say we’re in a situation where someone’s kicking off in a toolbox talk, maybe we can say “all right let’s just move on to the next topic“, or “let’s take five“, or “let’s have a circuit breaker“.
+There’s all those terms that we can use and at least what happens is someone’s stepping in and doing something and it stops what’s happening at the time.

 It then gives everybody time to think about what’s happening and then hopefully we can resolve it a little bit further down the track if we can’t stop it fully at the time.